adit33/adit33.github.io/_posts/blog/2014-04-25-logo-design-contest-starts-now.markdown

 thumb: thumb03.jpg
 ---

-<b>Lorem Ipsum</b> is simply dummy text of the printing and typesetting industry.
+<b>Cara Instal laravel 5</b> is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

 It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged. <!--more-->
 It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.